stevenahlberg313/post-install-config/README.md

 <h1>osTicket - Post-Install Configuration</h1>
 This project will demonstrate and document how to setup osTicket post-installation in an example setting.
 <p>This project is a continuation of my osTicket Installation project.
-As such this project has bee conducted on the same Virtual Machine.<br />
+As such this project has been conducted on the same Virtual Machine.<br />